panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 isRealObject(null);               // => false
 ```

+Follow my post [Everything about null in JavaScript](/javascript-null/) to read more about `null` in JavaScript.

 ### 1.2. *typeof* and not defined variables

-If you access a not defined variable, JavaScript simply throws a reference error:
+JavaScript throws a reference error if you access a variable that is not defined:

 ```javascript
 // missingVar is not defined
 missingVar; // throws ReferenceError
 ```

-But `typeof` has a nice property that when applied to a not defined variable `typeof missingVar`, a reference error is not thrown:
+But `typeof` has a nice property &mdash; a reference error is not thrown when `typeof` evaluates the type of a not defined variable:

 ```javascript
 // missingVar is not defined